CzSadykov/RecSys_collaborative_filtering/README.md

 ### knn_uniqueness.py

-This file implements a method for estimating the uniqueness of items using the K-Nearest Neighbors algorithm.
+Implements a method for estimating the uniqueness of items using the K-Nearest Neighbors algorithm.

 Key function:
 - `knn_uniqueness(embeddings, num_neighbors=5)`